-David Stockill has a practice broadly based, so far as the commercial world is concerned, in the Chancery Division.
-This includes company and business association disputes with (usually) fairly complex contractual or equitable considerations.
-Often involved are allegations of breach of fiduciary duty and trust, and the tracing and recovery of assets.
+David Stockill practices in the Business and Property Courts.
+His practice is broadly based, with an emphasis on property litigation, contentious probate, and company and business association (e.g. partnership) disputes together with general commercial disputes usually with contractual or equitable considerations.
+Often the commercial cases involve allegations of breach of fiduciary duty and trust, breach of directors’ duties and the tracing and recovery of assets.

-The use of interim injunctions in all of their guises features regularly, as well as other interim steps leading to a trial.
-As a trial advocate, David is a confident, and if it calls for it, combative operator who is known for his thorough preparation.
+The use of interim injunctions in all guises features regularly, as well as other interim steps leading to a trial.
+As a trial advocate, David is a confident, and if it calls for it (according to the directories), combative operator who is known for his thorough preparation.
 He is however someone who always puts the client first, and if this means negotiation and settlement strategies, his experience as accredited mediator counts.

-In his spare time, David is a family man who also loves his skiing (Val d’Isere a favourite); and cycling (he still races and was a half blue at University); and occasionally, but not often, has time for less energetic pastimes.
+A graduate of St John’s College, Cambridge (MA Cantab).
+In his spare time, David loves his skiing (Val d’Isere is a favourite); and cycling (a half blue at University); and occasionally, but not often, has time for less energetic pastimes.

-David has a company practice mainly rooted in the contentious (but not exclusively); particularly with wide experience in Petitions and Derivative Actions.
-He has been instructed many times in relation to share sale (and other acquisition) disputes; warranty and indemnity claims and sometimes in more technical paper advices, on class rights, redemption, capital reductions and so forth.
-The nature and business of the companies’ concerns varies – from the oft seen incorporated partnership rooted in the West Midlands, through retail and trading businesses to more technical professional companies.
-Particularly in the contentious domain, the use of interim injunctions in all of their guises, and other interim applications, feature regularly.
+David has a company practice mainly rooted in the contentious particularly with wide experience in Petitions and Derivative Actions.
+He has been instructed many times in relation to unfair prejudice, share sale (and other acquisition) disputes, and warranty and indemnity claims.
+The nature and business of the companies’ concerns varies – through retail and trading businesses to more technical professional companies.
+Particularly in the contentious domain, the use of interim injunctions, and other interim applications, feature regularly.
 As a trial advocate, David is a confident, and if it calls for it, combative operator who is known for his thorough preparation.
 He is however someone who always puts the client first, and if this means negotiation and settlement strategies, his experience as an accredited mediator counts.
+This a prime example of where an early involvement and meeting the client pays dividends.

 Recent Cases: